 - Senior Assocoiate Dean for Basic Research, Biotechnology, and Graduate Studies

 - Professor, School of Medicine and Public Health

 Natalie Betz, Ph.D.

-- Academic Director for the UW–Madison Applied Biotechnology program
+- Academic Director for the M.S. in Biotechnology Program

-- Associate Director for the M.S. in Biotechnology Program
+- Academic Director for the UW-Madison online M.S. in Applied Biotechnology

 - Faculty Instructor, School of Medicine and Public Health